-- Saving money by reducing future college costs (through earning college credit while still in high school)
+- Save money by reducing future college costs (through earning college credit while still in high school).

-- Showing college admissions officers the seriousness of junior and senior year in high school
+- Show college admissions officers the seriousness of junior and senior year in high school.

-- Lightening the first- or second-semester course load in college and relieving some pressure and stress in the first year
+- Lighten the first- or second-semester course load in college and relieve some pressure and stress in the first year.

-- Having the time to take more electives in college, earn a double major, do a special work internship, or spend a semester traveling abroad by starting early in high school
+- Have the time to take more electives in college, earn a double major, do a special work internship, or spend a semester traveling abroad by starting early in high school.

 - THE DISCOUNTED COST PER CREDIT FOR EARNING COLLEGE CREDITS WHILE AT YOUR HIGH SCHOOL FOR 2020-2021 IS $79.00.